 In 1190 the city of Liverpool was first recorded as ‘Lierpul’, which originates from the Old English ‘lifer’, meaning thick or muddy water, and ‘pōl’, meaning pool or creek.
 Hardly inspiring!

 The name originates from the Old English ‘liver’, meaning thick or muddy, and ‘pol’, meaning pool or creek, and was first recorded around 1190 as Liuerpul.
 According to the Cambridge Dictionary of English Place-Names, “The original reference was to a pool or tidal creek now filled up into which two streams drained.”

 Perhaps the most famous Scousers of all time are The Beatles.
-Other famous Scousers include footballers Wayne Rooney and Steven Gerard, TV presenters Cilla Black and Les Dennis, comedians Ken Dodd and John Bishop, and a numerous actors including Jason Isaacs, Jodie Comer, Stephen Graham, Taron Egerton and Daniel Craig.
+Other famous Scousers include footballers Wayne Rooney and Steven Gerard, TV presenters Cilla Black and Les Dennis, comedians Ken Dodd and John Bishop, and numerous actors including Jason Isaacs, Jodie Comer, Stephen Graham, Taron Egerton and Daniel Craig.

 Some of the most revolutionary inventions include the overhead railway, crosswords, the RSPCA, football nets, purpose-built ambulances, dinky toys, chess clubs, and hovercraft.
 Other amazing discoveries include the discovery of the link between sugar and diabetes by Liverpool physician Matthew Dobson, in 1774.